 Start by identifying what you like, what types of photos and styles ‘spark joy’ for you.
 Take your camera and experiment with it to see which techniques give you the images you are happy with.
 The sooner you do this, the quicker you will start earning a real income from your business.
 Remember, a photographer with a pronounced style is more successful at marketing their brand.

-Before your own name becomes a brand, you need a good name for your business to be able to register it.
+Before your own name becomes a brand, you need a good name for your business to be able to register it with a qualified registered agent.
 Don’t forget to check if your brand name is unique (you don’t want to be copying someone else’s).

 Go online and do your research on photography business name ideas.
 If you have one or several options you want to use, just google them to see if something similar already exists.
 Don’t forget that your name should be just as memorable and easy-to-remember as your photography style.